 Schedule a Free Case Review With a Top-Tier Las Vegas Personal Injury Attorney Today

-At Ladah Injury & Car Accident Lawyers Las Vegas, our Las Vegas personal injury lawyers are aggressive advocates for injured victims.
+At the Ladah law firm, our Las Vegas personal injury lawyers are aggressive advocates for injured victims.
 We have helped clients secure more than $300 million in compensation across all of our practice areas.
 Have questions about pre-existing conditions?
 We can help.
 Reach out to us by phone at (702) 570-2037 or contact us online for a no cost, no strings attached initial consultation.
 With a law office in Las Vegas, we represent injured victims throughout Clark County.